 Doesn’t glass recycling require a lot of energy?
 It does.
 However, it uses far less energy when compared to the energy used by glass manufacturers to create new glass bottles from new resources.

-A joint study by National Renewable Energy Laboratory and Energy Systems Division Argonne National Laboratory stated that recycling glass saves about 13% energy while reusing a glass bottle saves a lot more energy5.
+A joint study by National Renewable Energy Laboratory and Energy Systems Division Argonne National Laboratory stated that recycling glass saves about 13% energy5, while reusing a glass bottle saves a lot more energy and comes with virtually no energy costs.

 Another benefit we gain when we recycle glass is conserving our raw materials.
 According to the Glass Packaging Institute, for every ton of glass recycled, we save 1,300 pounds of sand, 410 pounds of soda ash, 380 pounds of limestone, and 160 pounds of feldspar.